Rudolf Höss: Youth and World War I

-Höss began turning against religion in his early teens after an episode in which, he said, his priest broke the Seal of the Confessional by telling his father about an event at school wherein Höss had pushed another boy down the stairs, causing him to break his foot.
+Höss began turning against religion in his early teens after an episode in which, he said, his priest broke the Seal of the Confessional by telling his father about an event at school wherein Höss had pushed another boy down the stairs, breaking the boy’s foot.
 Höss also felt betrayed by his father, because he had used the information against him.
 Höss had described this event during his confession.
-Soon afterward, Höss's father died, and Höss began moving toward a military life.
+Soon afterward, Höss' father died, and Höss began moving toward a military life.

 When World War I began, Höss briefly served in a military hospital and then, at age 14, he was admitted to his father's and his grandfather's old regiment, the 21st Regiment of Dragoons.
 When Höss was 15, he and the Ottoman Sixth Army fought at Baghdad, at Kut-el-Amara, as well as in Palestine.
 While stationed in the Ottoman Empire, Höss rose to the rank of Feldwebel (sergeant-in-chief), and at 17 was the youngest non-commissioned officer in the army.
 Wounded thrice and a victim of malaria, Höss was awarded the Iron Crescent, the Iron Cross first and second class, and other decorations.
 He also briefly commanded a cavalry unit.
 When the news of the armistice reached Damascus, where Höss was serving at that time, he and a few others decided not to wait for Allied forces to capture them as prisoners of war.
 Instead, they decided to attempt to travel all the way back to their homeland of Bavaria.
 This attempt forced them to traverse through the enemy territory of Romania, but they eventually reached Bavaria.